-The Office of Head Start (OHS) Training and Technical Assistance (T/TA) system supports program staff in their delivery of quality services to children and families.
-The current system consists of three levels of T/TA: national, regional, and grantee.
+The Office of Head Start (OHS) Training and Technical Assistance (TTA) system supports program staff in delivering quality services to children and families.
+The TTA system consists of three levels: national, regional, and grantee.
 While each level has distinct and unique functions, they are designed to complement each other.
-Structured, intentional, high-quality T/TA best supports the school readiness of all children and families.
+Structured, intentional, high-quality TTA supports the school readiness of children and their families.

-Leading the delivery of T/TA at the national level are nine centers:
+Leading the delivery of TTA at the national level are four centers:

-- The National Center on Program Management and Fiscal Operations
+- National Center on Program Management and Fiscal Operations (NCPMFO) Visit disclaimer page

-- The National Center on Early Childhood Development, Teaching and Learning
+- National Center on Early Childhood Development, Teaching and Learning (NCECDTL) Visit disclaimer page

-- The National Center on Parent, Family, and Community Engagement
+- National Center on Parent, Family, and Community Engagement (NCPFCE) Visit disclaimer page

-- Communicating “best practices” and providing content-rich, practical resources and information that are effective in a variety of real-world settings to grantees, early education partners, and T/TA specialists
+- Communicating best practices and providing content-rich, practical resources and information that are effective in a variety of real-world settings to grantees, ECE partners, and TTA specialists

 - Providing training at regional and national meetings and institutes